cdhigh/KindleEar/docs/English/deployment.md

       3.2.2.
 In the "Volume Settings", add a folder mapped to `/data`, for example, map `/docker/data` to `/data`, with "Read/Write" permissions.
 4. After starting, access it via http://ip:8001.
 5. If you need the link sharing feature, you can set the environment variable `APP_DOMAIN`.
+6. To view KindleEar's error logs through the Synology web management interface, you can set the environment variable `USE_DOCKER_LOGS='yes'`.

 <a id="oracle-cloud"></a>